brtdesign/brtdesign.github.io/work/better-form-inputs/index.md

              </figure>

           <h3>Approach 3: Separate &lt;number&gt; inputs</h3>
-            <p>The approach I settled on for testing was to use three  <code class="inline">type=&quot;number&quot;</code> inputs to prompt mobile devices to use a numeric keypad.
+            <p>The approach I settled on for testing was to use three  <code class="inline">type=&quot;number&quot;</code> inputs styled to look like one unit.
+Forcing people to actively type their date of birth will help ensure data accuracy, and the <code class="inline">type="number"</code> will prompt mobile devices to use a numeric keypad.
 I disabled the browser &lsquo;spinner&rsquo; controls to discourage random date selection and reduce visual distraction.</p>

              <figure class="content--figure">
             <img src="images/final-dob.png" alt="Date input">